 |

-jars of nut, gluten, animal & yeast-free pâté made
+of nut, gluten, animal & yeast-free pâté made with

 Sealed and cooked in the jar for an ambient shelf-life is at least